 - information, advice, practical support and resources

-- an opportunity for you to feedback to us your thoughts, ideas and challenges
+- an opportunity for the Champion to provide feedback about their thoughts, ideas and challenges of being a Champion

-- periodic updates on matters affecting children’s rights, the Charter and the work of the Office via email and our newsletters
+- updates on matters affecting children’s rights, the Charter and the work of the Guardian’s Office

 - invitations to workshops or events about rights related matters.